CGSgeosite/OGC.net/README.md

 OGC.net is a free tool for reading ShapeFile, MapGIS, TXT/CSV,  converting them into GML, GeoJSON, ShapeFile, KML and GeositeXML, and pushing vector/raster to PostgreSQL database.
 OGC.net provides a dynamic link library (Geosite.OGC.dll) for embedded development.

 OGC.net is written in 100% C# language and can be recompiled through Visual Studio 2019+ / .Net Framework 4.8.
+Support WinForm and Console.

 For more information about the GeositeServer system, visit https://hub.docker.com/r/geosite/geositeserver